eleonoratellervo/budgetcalculator/README.md

 # budgetcalculator
 A calculator to count your budget to guide your daily spending.

-The site uses html and css as the front and javascript functions will do the calculating.
+Background image credits: Katie Harp on Unsplash https://unsplash.com/photos/aGwT9nSiTWU?utm_source=unsplash&utm_medium=referral&utm_content=creditShareLink
+Function employed to get the amount of days remaining in the month I found from here: http://embed.plnkr.co/FFUXhl/preview https://plnkr.co/